Anti-Bribery for Sales · Module 2 of 2

 What to take into the next bid

-1. A line you can use in the bid room.
-"The tickets don't go this side of the award. £620 a head, ten days from submission, hits both s.1 indicators.
-We bridge through a working lunch on the books, with an agenda Naomi has signed."
-Names the value, the timing, the threshold, and the route.
+1. A line for the bid room.
+"Tickets don't go this side of the award. £620 a head, ten days from submission, hits both s.1 indicators.
+We bridge through a working lunch on the books, agenda Naomi has signed."
+Value, timing, threshold, route.

 2. Below the threshold is not below the test.
 The s.1 question is intent and proximity, not whether you cleared a number.
-Pre-clear values plus timing plus recipient role together, not value alone.
+Pre-clear value plus timing plus recipient role together.

-3. A register gap on a senior bid manager is not hygiene.
-Eighteen months without a giving-side entry is a flag.
-Retrospective audit of prior bids is what Section 7 expects of a company that has just noticed the gap.
+3. A register gap on a senior bid manager isn't hygiene.
+Eighteen months with no giving-side entry is a flag.
+Retrospective audit is what Section 7 expects once the gap is visible.

-4. "Calthorpe will" is not a defence.
-The bar is what your company can stand behind in a regulator's office, not what the competitor is willing to do.
+4. "Calthorpe will" isn't a defence.
+The bar is what your company stands behind in a regulator's office, not what the competitor will do.

 Key Legal References